With one billion ‘full Englishes’ consumed each year, the breakfast is a much-loved national staple. But how English is the full English breakfast?

 “Food can be a fantastic expression of who people are and we hope this collaboration will not only encourage people to try our new full English recipe, but take a test and create some gastronomical magic based on their own unique heritage.”

 Hungry to know more?
-Download the recipe for the REAL full English breakfast in the new Ancestry DNA Dining cookbook or find out your unique ethnic mix with an AncestryDNA test.
+Find out your unique ethnic mix with an AncestryDNA test.

 * Based on the DNA tests that have been carried out by AncestryDNA